William Pelham (soldier): Works

 Pelham's Letter Book, comprising his diary and official correspondence when lord justice of Ireland, is preserved among the Carew Manuscripts at Lambeth.
 It was compiled by Morgan Colman, and consists of 455 leaves.
 The title page is elaborately ornamented.
 Pelham wrote commendatory verses prefixed to Sir George Peckham's A true Reporte of the late Discoveries ... of the Newfound Landes: By ...
 Sir Humphrey Gilbert, London, 1583.
 There is a tract by him, with the title, A form or maner howe to have the Exersyse of the Harquebuse thorowe England for the better Defence of the same, in 'State Papers,’ Dom.
 Eliz. xliv.
 60.

 Family

 Pelham married, first, Eleanor (died 1574), daughter of Henry Neville, 5th Earl of Westmorland and his first wife Anne Manners.
 By her, he had one son, Sir William Pelham, who succeeded him, and married Ann, eldest daughter of Charles Willoughby, 2nd Baron Willoughby of Parham and Margaret Clinton.

 He had a second wife by 1576.
 She became Dorothy Pelham (died 1623).
-Her father was Anthony Catesby of Whiston, Northamptonshire, and she was the widow of Sir William Dormer, He and his first wife had two sons, (e.g. Peregrine) and a daughter, Ann.
+Her father was Anthony Catesby of Whiston, Northamptonshire, and she was the widow of Sir William Dormer, He and his second wife had a son, Peregrine, and a daughter, Ann.
 Dorothy left an endowment that became part of the foundation of the Royal Grammar School, High Wycombe.